Festival Dance & Performing Arts

-Festival Dance & Performing Arts has a deep rooted and colorful history of accomplishments and service in the arts.
-In 1970, a young and talented couple came to Moscow to pursue degrees at the University of Idaho.
-Carl Petrick and Jeanette Allyn Petrick opened a small dance school, the Moscow Dance Theatre, on 3rd Street in downtown Moscow.
-They began producing elaborate dance productions with their students, and it was the great successes of these productions that inspired their dream to start a professional ballet company.
+In 1970, Carl and Jeanette Allyn Petrick, moved to Moscow to pursue degrees at the University of Idaho.
+They opened a small dance school, the Moscow Dance Theatre, on East Third St. in downtown Moscow.
+They began producing elaborate dance productions with their students, and it was the great success of these productions that inspired a dream to start a professional ballet company, Ballet Folk of Moscow.

 In 1989, the Boise and Moscow portions of the organization separated.
-The company, eventually renamed Ballet Idaho, remained in Boise, and Festival Dance & Performing Arts was established in order to continue providing dance performances, education, and outreach for the Inland Northwest area.
-Now, operating with the mission of "Bringing Arts to the People and People to the Arts", Festival Dance reaches over 15,000 people annually from the 18 communities we serve in north central Idaho and eastern Washington.
+The company, eventually renamed Ballet Idaho, remained in Boise, and Festival Dance & Performing Arts was established in Moscow in order to continue serving the Inland Northwest area with dance performances, education, and outreach.
+In addition to this, and as part of their continuing residency with the University of Idaho, Festival Dance also provides an instructor to teach three credits of university level dance courses and offers access to cultural programs and community wide instruction in dance.